expressots/expresso-site-doc/docs/cli/generate.md

 ## Command syntax

-Generate command can be expressed in its normal form:
+Generate command can be expressed as followed:

 ```bash
 expressots generate <resource> <structure>